UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

 # FocusFlow Study Timer App

-FocusFlow is our CS346 semester project for building a study timer web application with Node.js, Express, EJS, and PostgreSQL.
+## 1. Project Overview

+FocusFlow is a study timer web application built as our CS346 semester project.
+Its purpose is to help students structure their study habits using a Pomodoro-style workflow.
+The app allows users to launch customizable focus sessions, schedule multiple study intervals, track long-term progress, and stay motivated with dynamic quotes.
+With features like authentication, a real-time browser timer, database-backed session history, and a settings page for personalizing profile pictures, FocusFlow provides a polished and practical tool for productivity.

 ## Features